kagisearch/kagi-docs/kagi/src/api/summarizer.md

 - Any request over 10,000 tokens is billed as 10,000 tokens, regardless of the length of the document.
 - Accessing cached summaries of the same URL is always free.

-> Currently, cached results are regional, stored on whichever Kagi node your request hits.
+Our enterprise-grade Muriel summarization engine costs a **flat rate of $1 per summary**, regardles of the length of the document.
+Muriel produces higher quality summaries, especially for longer document.
+It also provides longer and more detailed summaries than our consumer-grade model.
+See the difference [here](https://blog.kagi.com/universal-summarizer#muriel).

-> This is indicated by `meta.node` in the API response.
+To use Muriel just enter "muriel" as the engine paramater in the API call.

-> The cache can by bypassed by passing `false` to the `cache` parameter.
+## Privacy

-For our enterprise-grade Muriel summarization engine, requests are billed at a **flat rate of $1 per summary**, regardles of the length of the document.
+Read how is summarization data handled in our [privacy policy](https://kagi.com/privacy#Summarizer).

 ## API Key